Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Coverage Control

 \section{Coverage Control}

-Having designed the control methods that prevents the appearance of a hole in-between a team, we present the nominal control input $u_{i, {\rm nom}}$ in \eqref{eq:QP_nohole} that maximizes the monitoring quality.
-The proposed control input improves a coverage cost that simultaneously serves two objectives: (a) quantifying the performance of all the cameras and (b) reducing the overlaps of FOVs among a team.
+Having designed the control method that prevents the appearance of a hole in-between a team, we present the nominal control input $u_{i, {\rm nom}}$ in \eqref{eq:QP_nohole} that maximizes the monitoring quality.
+The proposed control input improves a coverage cost that simultaneously serves two objectives: (a) quantifying the performance of all the cameras, including the appropriate zoom level and distance from the ground and (b) reducing the overlaps of FOVs among a team.

 The monitoring performance of a point $q\in \mc Q$ can be quantified with the model proposed in \cite{Arslan2018},

 with $f_{\pers}(\bfp_i, q)$ characterizing the perspective quality

 and $f_{\res}(\bfp_i, q)$ the loss of resolution